PointsDB Architecture¶

 Uniform Filter Semantics¶

-The same syntax applies to both scalar dimensions (model, template, sampler, base_task, task, eval_id) and set dimensions (tiers, surfaces, projections, groups):
+The same syntax applies to scalar dimensions (model, template, sampler, base_task, eval_id), list dimensions (groups[] — deprecated), JSON path dimensions (params.*, facets.*, manifold.*):

 # Single value - direct match